 Belur and Halebidu are ancient cities that showcase Karnataka’s glorious past.
 Carvings of Hindu mythology scripts embellish the temples, which are renowned for their South Indian style of architecture.
 Characters from the Ramayana and Mahabharata are also carved on the many famed temples of Halebidu and Belur.
 These towns are loaded with rich antiquity and South Indian culture, and must be visited by those with a keen interest in history and architecture.

 Also Read: Ten Offbeat Places to Visit in Karnataka

 24) Hampi, Karnataka

 Hampi is characterized with boulder strewn hills and majestic temples and palace ruins on its backdrop.
-Hampi is a backwaters Paradise who is looking for the beauty of this rugged terrain.
+The town of Hampi is a backpackers Paradise who is looking for the beauty of this rugged terrain.
 Some other attractions in Hampi are:

 Kalampura: it is a small suburb near Hampi where there are a lot of monuments and an Archeology museum is set at the heart of the place.

 Anegondi: this was believed to be the original capital of the Kingdom.
 It had two temples, a hanuman temple and Ranganata temple.